^This artwork inspired by limepeaches.

 //The Doctors' Laboratory//

-You enter a dank and uninviting basement.
+You enter a dank and uninviting cellar.
 The room is quite dark, lit only by dim flickerings of candlelight.
 The air is damp and musty, and your eyes dart quickly around this unkempt room.
 Walking down the stairs, you glance around nervously.
 Your eyes fix upon a Crokabek, siting high on a window sill.
 With a quick glare, the Crokabek shuffles uncomfortably, squawks, and then jumps through the broken window, taking flight and disappearing from view.
 Shrugging it off, you continue around the room.
 On the walls are clippings of newpapers, articles about some pharmacy company and the Meepit Oaks Sanitorium, as well as what seems to be letters of recommendation.
 You notice one article in particular and begin to read it.
 It is dated about six years ago.

-Personnel File - Dr Charles Theorem began his illustrious medical career as an intern at the Neopian Central Hospital.
+Charles Theorem began his illustrious medical career as an intern at the Neopian Central Hospital.
 There, for three years, he studied medicine and radiational therapy, developing a thesis involving the healing effects of combined radiation and electroshock treatment.
 However, when he submitted his thesis for review, the medical board rejected him, saying that his methods were too dangerous and inconclusive to begin proper testing on actual neopets.

 Disheartened, he was then referred to the Meepit Oaks sanitorium and was employed as a medical scientist, where he not only administered proper treatments for the mentally ill patients, but continued to perfect his thesis on plantlife.
 Working alongside the likes of a promising young Dr. Valus, and under the supervision of Doctors Kirkblade and Heeler, This young Ixi seems to be a rising star in the development of medical technology, and rumors around Neovia suggest that Pharmedic Solutions, a well-known medicine company, is considering a grant to fund his research in hopes of creating a breakthrough in medical technology.